2022 Mazda MX-30 Review, Ratings, Specs, Prices, and Photos

 What's new for the 2022 Mazda MX-30?

 Everything, from the battery pack to the flip-out rear doors.
 The MX-30 doesn’t get the “CX” designation of Mazda’s other crossovers, but it’s styled more in their vein.
-The hatchback has flatter body sides and less sculpting in general than the similarly sized CX-3 or CX-30; at about 173 inches long, it’s the same size as the latter.
-The slope of the roof and the rear-hinged doors (Mazda dubs them “free-style”) give the MX-30 its own sporty profile, one with light crossover styling cues that derive from its tall body and lower body cladding.
-Inside a spare but warm-looking cockpit, cork panels trim a console between tweedy seats, landing somewhere between BMW’s i3 evocative imaginary “worlds” and Volvo’s current reality.

-In other markets the MX-30’s 35.5-kwh battery pack generates a 124-mile range on the WLTP cycle, which might translate to more than 100 miles on the EPA’s tests.
-Mazda promises a rotary engine extender for the MX-30’s battery pack but for now, that hasn’t been confirmed for the U.S. Net power from the battery is pegged at 144 hp and 200 lb-ft of torque.
+The hatchback has flatter body sides and less sculpting in general than the similarly sized CX-30.
+Rear barn doors open up to an interior lined with cork in the eco-conscious style of the BMW i3.

+The MX-30’s 35.5-kwh battery pack is only good for 100 miles of EPA estimated range, a disappointing figure to say the least.
+Output is pegged at 143 hp and 200 lb-ft of torque via the single motor mounted to the front axle.
+The range is a shame because the MX-30 is rather pleasant to drive, with good ride quality and handling.

 The battery can be charged to 80 percent in about 36 minutes with DC fast charging, Mazda says.
 Charging will depend on publicly available Level 2 and DC fast-charge stations; the automaker will connect with ChargePoint to serve its MX-30 drivers.

+Inside, the MX-30’s strange shape and doors make for a small backseat that won’t fit adults due to a lack of leg room.
+However, there’s ample cargo room with 20.4 cubic feet behind the backseats.
+Go figure.

-The electric hatchback is expected to come with automatic emergency braking and other advanced safety features, but none have been confirmed.
+The electric hatchback comes with automatic emergency braking and other advanced safety features standard, including adaptive cruise control and active lane control.
 A connected app will allow drivers to monitor the battery’s charge state via mobile devices.

+Standard features include an 8.8-inch center display, synthetic leather upholstery, heated front seats, and head-up display.

 How much does the 2022 Mazda MX-30 cost?